rwaldron/idiomatic.js/readme.md

       - Eliminating end of line whitespace
       - Eliminating blank line whitespace
       - Commits and diffs that are easier to read
+  - Use [Editorconfig](http://editorconfig.org/) when possible.
+It supports most IDEs and handles most whitespace settings.

 2. <a name="spacing">Beautiful Syntax</a>